Catholicism

 A short history of Envy, from hero to scapegoat

 The modern world constantly presents us with scapegoats.
 Lance Armstrong, Richard Millet, Jérôme Kerviel, John Galliano, to name just a few, each in their own field, with completely different causes and reasons, have recently embodied the scapegoat, the justly punished culprit, the troublemaker put in their place.
-Continue reading
+The… Continue reading

 -